 Over the past two decades, we’ve partnered with startups, SMEs and some of the largest legacy brands to design bespoke innovation solutions and support strategic development.
 We’ve seen what works—and what doesn’t—and have helped teams overcome innovation challenges that you’ve likely encountered.

-Here’s the five biggest mistakes companies make when developing innovation strategies or new products.
+Here are the five biggest mistakes companies make when developing innovation strategies or new products.

 1. Not investing enough up front